junpeng2023/tmd_collection/specify/opencv.md

  ### Troubleshooting
    1. please check the frame rate and ensure it is right when telling the ffmpeg
    2. no "-o" for output video

+# 2. camera_calibration

+ ### Troubleshooting
+  bug: How many grids for detection?
+  S: (x-1,y-1) for x,y are the length and width of the chessboard, otherwise the grids may not be detected